How The Canine College builds a lifetime bond between dogs and owners

 The Canine College now has a permanent home on five acres at Clashbeg on the Tipperary-Kilkenny border.

-The generous space gives dogs room to run free and lets everyone practise social safety protocols.
+The generous space gives dogs room to run free and allows everyone practise social safety protocols.
 There is also a spacious indoor classroom that can operate within the social distancing rules.
 The Canine College also offers a selective dog boarding and grooming service.

 Samantha says the key to successful dog training is mutual understanding.
 “Our aim is to help owners to understand their dogs so that they can build a lifetime bond through trust, compromise and play.
 People and dogs who play together … stay together.”